Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

-The biggest difference between the E-N model and the extended E-N model is that the latter introduces multiple external assets.
-Consider a financial system with $n$ banks and a financial market with $m$ assets.
-Allow banks to borrow from and lend to one another, to borrow from outside obligees, to hold cash, and to invest among these $m$ assets.
-Let matrix $A=(a_{ij})\in \mathbb{R}^{n\times m}$ denote the portfolio holdings, where $a_{ij}$ is the amount of asset $j$ held by institution $i$.
-Without loss of generality, assume that each asset is priced at 1 and each bank is solvent at the beginning (time 0).
-Thus, Eq.(\ref{eq:relationship1}), the asset/liability relationship for Bank $i$, can be explained as following:
+The primary distinction between the original E–N model and the extended E–N model lies in the incorporation of multiple external assets.
+Consider a financial system consisting of $n$ banks and a financial market comprising $m$ assets.
+Banks may lend to and borrow from each other, incur external liabilities, hold cash, and invest in the $m$ assets.
+Let $A = (a_{ij}) \in \mathbb{R}^{n \times m}$ denote the portfolio holdings matrix, where $a_{ij}$ represents the quantity of asset $j$ held by Bank $i$.
+Without loss of generality, we assume that the initial price of each asset is normalized to 1, and that all banks are solvent at the initial time (time 0).
+In this setting, the asset-liability relationship for Bank $i$, as represented in Eq.~\eqref{eq:relationship1}, can be described as follows:

-Similarly, the financial system's initial state can be uniquely parameterized as a quadruple $(\Pi, \bar{\bm{l}},A,\bm{c})$.
+Similarly, the initial state of the financial system can be uniquely parameterized as a quadruple $(\Pi, \bar{\bm{l}},A,\bm{c})$.
+Figure~\ref{fig:banking-system} provides a schematic representation of the extended model.